— helen robinson

 4. Of the factors under your own influence, what might stop your involvement with coaching from being successful? e.g. distractions or a tendency to procrastinate.

-As an accredited coach I adhere to the ICF code of ethics which protects the privacy of my clients and therefore the contents of our coaching discussions is confidential.
+As an accredited coach I adhere to the ICF code of ethics which protects the privacy of my clients and therefore the contents of our coaching discussions are confidential.

 If you have any other questions please contact me and I will be happy to help.